November 19th, 2020

 This helps keep everyone in the loop and is crucial to managing tenant and owner expectations during the holiday period.

-While you might be sipping on mojitos in Thailand, your tenant might be panicking about a burst water pipe, insect invasion or a man with a white beard trying to climb down their chimney.
+While you might be soaking up some sun at your local beach, your tenant might be panicking about a burst water pipe, insect invasion or a man with a white beard trying to climb down their chimney.
 In any case, they may need to contact you, urgently.

 Here’s where your out-of-office email comes into play.
 You should include the period that you’re on holidays and the best person to contact in your absence.
 Your secondary contact should be equipped with the skills and knowledge required to handle any issues tenants or owners might have while you’re on holidays.

-Alternatively, if you happen to be in the country, be sure to leave your mobile number as well but specify that it is for emergencies only.
+Just to be safe, be sure to leave your mobile number as well but specify that it is for emergencies only.
 If you’re struggling to write your out-of-office email, here are some professional examples and some hilarious alternatives.

 If you’re going to be on holidays during mid-month or end of month, ensure there’s a way to pay your owners and suppliers.
 You can arrange for someone to do it for you or you can do it yourself if you have access to your cloud property management software while you’re away.
 If neither of those options are feasible, you can always pay owners and suppliers before your office holiday period.